 Harry Husak was born in 1902, in the West Ukraine, at the village of Storomischckyns, which is near the town of Pidwolochysko.
 The capital city of the area was Lemburg.
 Harry's father's name was Bill Husak and his mother was Lena.
 Harry has one brother, Andrew, who lives in Storomischckysns today.
 Harry had another brother, who died in Warsaw, Poland during WW II.

 Harry lived in Europe during the time of political chaos and war.
 When he was eleven years old, Russian mounted police came to his parents home one evening and took his father away to the army.
 He still remembers the troop movements of armies through his country in 1914.

 Harry left a turbulent Europe in 1927, and immigrated to Canada seeking a better life.
-He first resided in Brooks Bay, Saskatchewan, as a farm laborer until 1928.
-In the fall of 1928, he was employed as a laborer at the Nipiwin Bridge.
+He first resided in Brooks Bay, Saskatchewan, as a farm labourer until 1928.
+In the fall of 1928, he was employed as a labourer at the Nipiwin Bridge.
 When Harry completed this job, he went to work in the bush cutting logs.